 PT LT : one publication for all the modifications from D+2 until the end.
 It’s real time update.
 The file will be published by sFTP and downloadable from Ingrid.
 The document concerns all the pcr/direction/GD of the perimeter (not only the modification).

 By API : An API is available to get the data related to the Maintenance Schedule Program (LT & CT) publication in JSON format.
-Credentials are required for the connection : please refer to your GRTGAZ commercial GRTGAZ contact.
+Credentials are required for the connection : please refer to your NaTran commercial contact.

 Document name and format